mlswg/mls-federation/draft-ietf-mls-federation.md

 # Introduction

-MLS Architecture draft {{MLSARCH}} describes the overall MLS system architecture assuming the client and servers (Delivery Service and Authentication Service) are operated by the same entity.
-This document describes the minimum changes needed to allow different MLS clients operated by the same or different entities to communicate with each and explaining The use cases where federation could be useful.
+The MLS Architecture draft {{MLSARCH}} describes the overall MLS system architecture assuming the client and servers (Delivery Service and Authentication Service) are operated by the same entity.
+This document describes the minimum changes needed to allow different MLS clients operated by the same or different entities to communicate with each other.
+It also describes the use cases where federation could be useful.

 The focus of this document will be the interaction between the client and the Delivery Service,